alitaiz/imagecreat/DEPLOY.md

 API_KEY="your_gemini_api_key_here" npm run build
 ```

-This command compiles the application into a `dist` directory.
+This command compiles the application into a `dist` directory inside your project folder.
 The contents of this directory are static and ready to be served.

 ---